trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

 Unfortunately GCS IAM permissions don't map to POSIX permissions required by Hadoop FileSystem, so the GCS connector presents fake POSIX file permissions.

-When Hive metastore accesses GCS, it see fakes POSIX permissions equal to ``0700`` by default.
+When Hive metastore accesses GCS, it see fake POSIX permissions equal to ``0700`` by default.
 If Presto and Hive metastore are running as different user accounts, this causes Hive metastore to deny Presto data access.
 There are two possible solutions to this problem: